lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-The method starts by creating a list, named `srcBuffers`, that will contain the CPU accessible buffers (the staging buffers), so we can destroy them after the copy operations have finished.
-It also creates a new `VkCmdBuff` which will be used to record the copy operations that involve the different buffers used and start the recording.
+The function starts by creating a list, named `srcBuffers`, that will contain the CPU accessible buffers (the staging buffers), so we can
+destroy them after the copy operations have finished.
+It also creates a new `VkCmdBuff` which will be used to record the copy operations
+that involve the different buffers used and start the recording.
 After that, we start the recording.
-The next step is to iterate over the models and their associated meshes:
+The next step is to iterate over the
+models and their associated meshes:

 ```zig
 pub const ModelsCache = struct {